Sustainability

 Emissions are expressed in terms of carbon dioxide equivalent (CO2e) and calculated on basis of the SBTi guidelines using UK Government greenhouse gas emission factors and Scottish Government data for greenhouse gas emissions related to GDP.

-*The estate area increased by 3,500 mduring 2020 with the acquisition of additional storage and installation of new plant.
+*The estate area increased by 3,500 m2 during 2020 with the acquisition of additional storage and installation of new plant.
 Existing infrastructure was also refurbished in this period.

 Our Statutory Responsibility

-The Climate Change (Reporting Bodies) Regulations (Northern Ireland) 2024 have recently introduced new requirements for climate change reporting duties for specified public bodies.
+The Climate Change (Reporting Bodies) Regulations (Northern Ireland) 2024 have introduced requirements for climate change reporting duties for specified public bodies.
 National Museums NI will continue to show leadership by playing our role in delivering and supporting climate action in Northern Ireland.
-We will be reporting regularly to the Department of Agriculture, Environment and Rural Affairs (DAERA) on our mitigation and adaptation measures.
+We will be reporting regularly to the Department of Agriculture, Environment and Rural Affairs (DAERA) on our mitigation (3 year cycle) and adaptation (5 year cycle) measures.

 Our Collections